• Courses

 This is needed to see the Link URL in standard reports and Looker Studio.
 I think that in the future, this will be done automatically.

-In the left sidebar, go to Configure > Custom Definitions > Custom Dimensions and click Create Custom Dimensions.
+In the left sidebar, go to Admin > Custom Definitions > Custom Dimensions and click Create Custom Dimensions.

 Then enter the following settings (make sure the scope is Event):